CitizenOneX/frame_vision_api/README.md

 An example compatible implementation using Python/FastAPI is provided in [frame_vision_api_impl](https://github.com/CitizenOneX/frame_vision_api_impl).

 ## Usage Notes
+* Enter your API endpoint into the textbox and "Save"
 * Tap to wake Frame on app startup so the app can connect and run
 * Triple-tap to take a photo and submit it to the specified API endpoint
 * Single-/Double-tap to page forwards/backwards through returned text
+* Text disappears after 10 seconds unless user pages forwards/backwards
 * Starry-eyes emoji is shown when taking a photo and pulling it from Frame to phone
 * 3D glasses emoji is shown when API endpoint is processing the photo
 * The text response from your API is then shown on Frame (with pagination)
+* Camera settings can be adjusted in the settings drawer

 ## Troubleshooting
 * If the API host IP address is unreachable an error should be printed immediately in the app and on Frame (_check the IP address is reachable, e.g. by confirming the URL in a browser on your mobile device.
 Note that this address cannot be the `localhost` or `127.0.0.1` interface on your computer, but an interface address that is reachable over the network e.g. `192.168.0.10` etc._)